csernyzsolt-collab/AWS/README.md

 Note: The significant difference between the first and second area maybe the O'Hare International Airport.

-5. Pickup and dropoff of the O'Hare district of the first ten company.
+5. Pickup and dropoff of the O'Hare district by the first ten company.

 SELECT
     count(*) AS from_OHare_district_trip_number,